Search can be set up with either SIMPLE Search or ADVANCED Search of a combination of both.

 Whether or not Boolean operators are enabled for all users is determined in OPAC Maintenance (Options)

-This drop-down list contains a list of additional fields that can be selected for inclusion in an Advanced Search.
+This drop-down list contains a list of additional fields in the catalogue that can be selected for further advanced searching.

 - From the drop-down list select a field to search and then click Add.
 The field you selected is displayed with an input box.